 “I spent my ST2 and ST4 years of ophthalmology training at Torbay and had an excellent experience both times.
 Educational and clinical supervisors were organised, accessible and provided regular, constructive feedback.
 Timetables were mindful of training requirements such as dedicated refraction training sessions in my ST2 year.
 Study leave was encouraged and even supported an Orbis trip to Panama.
 The workplace environment is busy, energetic and extremely friendly.
 The on-site facilities include the invaluable EyeSi simulator as well as a dedicated ghost head and artificial eyes for infinite use.
 This led to my completion of 160 phacoemulsification cases in my ST2 year and over 220 in ST4.
 As a more senior trainee I was also able to supervise a junior in theatre with a consultant present – an experience that has better prepared me for a consultant role.
 I would unreservedly recommend any training opportunities in Torbay.”

 “My name is Kyle Stewart and I am one of the GPST1 trainees currently in paediatrics.
-I first came to Torbay Hospital in 2010 and was successful in converting to an academic Foundation Year 2 programme.
+I first came to Torbay Hospital on an academic Foundation Year 2 programme.
 The hospital was extremely supportive of the work I carried out during this time and I ended up staying at the hospital for another three years in a bespoke role, doing 50% trust grade medicine and 50% innovation, research and medical education.
-This has allowed me to patent two new products which go on sale in 2016, to perform research and to complete projects leading to publications in peer-reviewed journals.
-The key thing about Torbay is that the faculty are accommodating and will always support junior doctors with special interests or ambitions where possible, hence why I haven’t moved hospital since arriving here five years ago!
+This has allowed me to patent two new products, to perform research and to complete projects leading to publications in peer-reviewed journals.
+The key thing about Torbay is that the faculty are accommodating and will always support junior doctors with special interests or ambitions where possible, hence why I haven’t moved hospital since arriving here.

 Sophie McGlade – Trust Fellow Doctor